Tencent/WebAggregator/readme.md

 ### ⚙️ Configuration

+​Set the configuration in the following files:​​

+- ​`./config.py`: Contains settings for your agent's foundation LLM, the LLMs for specific tools, and dataset paths.
+- `./model_list.py`: This file is used to implement the method for calling your foundation models (e.g., via vLLM, LiteLLM, or Azure).
+It calls the models that are configured in `./config.py`.
+We provide an example implementation.
+For more details, please refer to the smolagents repository.

+The function of others:
 - `./web_tools.py`: Tools for agent.
 You could modify it to suit your needs.
 - `./run_agent.py`: The implemented agent.
-- `./config.py`: Configure your agent’s foundation LLM, and LLMs supporting specific tools.
-- `./model_list.py`: Implement the way to call your agent foundations, e.g., vLLM, liteLLM, or Azure.
-We provide an example, and more details could be found from the smolagents repo.
 - `./run`: Scripts for running the agent.
 - `./data`: Input data for QA construction (URLs), evaluation (Benchmarks) and traj sampling (QAs).